OpenNebula/addon-storpool/README.md

 ### Extras
 * all disk images are thin provisioned RAW block devices
-* different StorPool clusters as separate datastores
+* support different StorPool clusters as separate datastores
 * migrate-live when TM_MAD='ssh' is used for SYSTEM datastore(native StorPool driver is recommended)
-* limit the number of disk snapshots (per disk)
 * import of VmWare (VMDK) images
 * import of Hyper-V (VHDX) images
 * (optional) replace "VM snapshot" interface to do atomic disk snapshots on StorPool (see limitations)
 * (optional) set limit on the number of "VM snaphots"
+* (optional) set limit on the number of disk snapshots (per disk)
 * (optional) support VM checkpoint file directly on StorPool backed block device (see limitations)
-* (optional) improved storage security: no storage management access from the hypervisors is needed so if rogue user manage to escape from the VM to the host the impact on the storage will be reduced at most to the locally attached disks(see limitations)
-* (optional) helper tool to enable virtio-blk-data-plane for virtio-blk (require `DEVICE_PREFIX=vd`)
+* (optional) helper tool to enable iothreads, ioeventfd, fix nqueues to match the number of VCPUs, set cpu-model by altering libvirt's domain XML
 * (optional) helper tool to migrate CONTEXT iso image to StorPool backed volume (require SYSTEM_DS `TM_MAD=storpool`)

 ## Limitations

 1. Tested only with KVM hypervisor
 1. No support for VM snapshot because it is handled internally by libvirt.
 There is an option to use the 'VM snapshot' interface to do disk snapshots when only StorPool backed datastores are used.
 1. When SYSTEM datastore integration is enabled the reported free/used/total space is the space on StorPool.
+(On the host filesystem there are mostly symlinks and small files that do not require much disk space)
-1. The extra to use VM checkpoint file directly on StorPool backed block device requires qemu-kvm-ev and StorPool CLI with access to the StorPool's management API installed on the hypervisor nodes.
+1. The extra to use VM checkpoint file directly on StorPool backed block device requires `qemu-kvm-ev` and StorPool CLI with access to the StorPool's management API installed on the hypervisor nodes.
 1. The extra features are tested/confirmed working on CentOS.
 Please notify the author for any success/failure when used on another OS.

 ## Installation

-The installation instructions are for OpenNebula 5.5+.
+The installation instructions are for OpenNebula 5.6+.

 For OpenNebula 5.4.x please use the following [installation instructions](docs/install-5.4.0.md)